pretix/pretix-passbook/README.rst

     - Add the Pass Type ID
       (The Pass Type ID is your identifier, for example ``pass.pretix.example``)
     - Upload the *Pass Type ID certificate* (``pass-pretix.pem``)
-    - Add the right *Apple Intermediate Certificate* for your certificate to *Passbook CA of Apple*
-      (You can download the current certificate from Apple at https://www.apple.com/certificateauthority/AppleWWDRCAG4.cer)
+    - Add the right *Apple Intermediate Certificate* for your certificate (You can download the current certificate from Apple at https://www.apple.com/certificateauthority/AppleWWDRCAG4.cer)
     - Paste the *RSA private key* (``pass-pretix.key``) into the secret key field
     - If you have configured your *RSA private key* with a password, it is necessary to provide it in pretix